 I bought a plot of land worth 5 billion VND, and deposited 200 million VND.
-Both parties agreed to choose a date to go to the notary and pay the purchase price there.
+Both parties agreed on a date to go to the notary and pay the purchase price there.
 However, we made two appointments to go to the notary, but the seller always made excuses to not come.
 I think they are wasting each other's time.
 Because they violated the deposit contract, I wanted to get my deposit back, but they refused to return it.

 So what should I do to get my money back?
 Can I invite a bailiff to come and make a record if they continue to not come on time next time, so that I have grounds to get my money back?